flame-code/FLAME/docs/14_saddle.rst

    default: ``0``

 **vdtol**: (real) The convergence criterion in the maximization process in the inner loop of the splined saddle method.
-In units of Ha.
+Units in Ha.

    default: ``1.d-1``